 President and Founder: Dr. Paul L. Gavrilyuk, Aquinas Chair in Theology and Philosophy, Theology Department, University of St. Thomas, St. Paul, Minnesota, USA

 Dr. Paul L. Gavrilyuk is an internationally respected historian of early Christianity and Orthodox theologian.
-Translated into ten languages, his publications include The Suffering of the Impassible God: The Dialectics of Patristic Thought (Oxford, 2004), Histoire du catéchuménat dans l’église ancienne (Paris, 2007; Russian edition in 2001) and Georges Florovsky and the Russian Religious Renaissance (Oxford, 2013).
+Translated into ten languages, his publications include The Suffering of the Impassible God: The Dialectics of Patristic Thought (Oxford University Press, 2004), Histoire du catéchuménat dans l’église ancienne [A History of the Catechumenate in the Early Church] (Le Cerf, 2007; Russian edition in 2001) and Georges Florovsky and the Russian Religious Renaissance (Oxford, 2013).
 Dr. Gavrilyuk holds the endowed Aquinas Chair in Theology and Philosophy at the University of St. Thomas, St. Paul, Minnesota, USA.
-His professional experience includes directing international collaborative research projects; organizing conferences and symposia; advising several leading university presses; and serving on the Board of Directors of the Pappas Institute, Brookline, Massachusetts.
+His professional experience includes directing international collaborative research projects, including the Spiritual Perception Project; organizing conferences and symposia; advising several leading university presses; publishing edited volumes; and serving on the Board of Directors of the Pappas Institute, Brookline, Massachusetts.
+His church-related activities have included missionary and catechetical work.
 He is the Founding President of the International Orthodox Theological Association.

 Vice-President: Dr. Gayle E. Woloschak, Professor, Departments of Radiation Oncology, Radiology, and Cell and Molecular Biology, Feinberg School of Medicine, Northwestern University, Chicago, Illinois, USA